Probate Q&A Series

 In North Carolina, probate does more than change who appears on tax rolls.
 It carries out a legal procedure that confirms your right to inherit and clears debts or liens on estate assets.
 Simply updating tax records does not transfer title to property or resolve creditor claims.
 Probate protects beneficiaries by placing the estate under court supervision, appointing a personal representative, and ensuring a clear chain of title.

-1. File a Petition for Probate
+1. File an Application for Probate and Letters

 2. Issue and Accept Letters of Authority